dbushell/dbushell-2k15/src/data/blog/2020/2020-07-turn-the-pi-hole-admin-ui-into-a-pwa.md

 More importantly, it's enough to meet the PWA requirements.

-Now that I've done this, I wonder if any empty JavaScript file would have been enough?
+Now that I've done this, I wonder if an empty JavaScript file would have been enough?
 [Write in and tell me](https://twitter.com/dbushell) if you test this before I do!

 Finally, to ensure the service worker is installed I've added a `<script>` to the bottom of `footer.php` before the closing tags: